William Ernest Henley: Legacy

 During his lifetime Henley had become fairly well known as a poet.
 His poetry had even made its way to the United States, inspiring several different contributors from across the country to pen articles about him.
 In 1889 the Chicago Daily Tribune ran an article about the promise that Henley showed in the field of poetry.
 After Henley's death in 1903 an acquaintance in Boston wrote a piece about her impression of Henley, saying of him, "There was in him something more than the patient resignation of the religious sufferer, who had bowed himself to the uses of adversity.
 Deep in his nature lay an inner well of cheerfulness, and a spontaneous joy of living, that nothing could drain dry, though it dwindled sadly after the crowning affliction of his little daughter's death."
 Henley was known as a man of inner resolve and character that transferred into his works, but also made an impression on his peers and friends.
 The loss of his daughter was a deeply traumatising event in Henley's life but did not truly dampen his outlook on life as a whole.

 While it has been observed that Henley's poetry "almost fell into undeserved oblivion," the appearance of "Invictus" as a continuing popular reference and the renewed availability of his work, through online databases and archives have meant that Henley's significant influence on culture and literary perspectives in the late-Victorian period is not forgotten.

+The Henley School was established in the 1960’s in Jamaica Estates, New York as a private preparatory school named for poet Henley.
+It closed in 1972 due to financial difficulties.
+Notable attendees were philanthropist and police and transportation advocate, David S. Mack and government and political leader, Bruce Blakeman.
+Former professional basketball player William McKeever coached their Varsity Basketball team considered a private school powerhouse in New York City.

+Invictus Triangle on Henley Street in Jamaica Estates also honors this poet.

 In art and popular culture

+George Butterworth set four of Henley's poems to music in his 1912 song cycle Love Blows As the Wind Blows.
+There are many other musical settings, including songs by Maurice Blower, Harry Burleigh, Rebecca Clarke, Frederick Delius, Cecil Forsyth, Ivor Gurney, Fritz Hart, Roger Quilter, Ernest Walker and Charles Willeby.